SahilC/Cross-Modal-Style/README.md

 # Cross Modal Style Transfer

+We present a method for cross-modal style transfer between an English sentence to an image, to produce a new image that imbibes the essential theme of the sentence.
+We do this by modifying the style transfer mechanism used in image style transfer to incorporate a style component derived from the given sentence.

 This repo provides PyTorch Implementation of the Cross-Modal-Style transfer paper from:-

 Paper:- https://ieeexplore.ieee.org/document/8451734

 ## Architecture Diagram
 <img src='images/cross_modal_style_vec.png' />

+## Dataset

+YFCC 100M - <a href='https://webscope.sandbox.yahoo.com/catalog.php?datatype=i&did=67&guccounter=1&guce_referrer=aHR0cDovL3Byb2plY3RzLmRma2kudW5pLWtsLmRlL3lmY2MxMDBtLz8&guce_referrer_sig=AQAAALot-eUWdiMmyIN9Q0I0llblfIFKY6ts0Vfjwxylf6nI7m6nlsmiHMo7NZn1qQNpvKUAQioJMyZBnqeXeeIz9Ydi2XF3hxAV2uZCKY7avGZREtLFtLsq4oqLzhENYe-ryaCQrM9cWPKO7Kphvpxz2FIEGGjI35wkKZQdVaRuGosR'> link </a>

+We demonstrate promising results using the YFCC100m dataset.

 ### Acknowledgement
 The code benefits from outstanding prior work and their implementations including: